huawei-noah/bolt/README.md

 - ### Overview

-  Bolt is highly optimized for ARMv8.2 CPUs, supporting fast inference of FP16, INT8 and BNN networks.
-Recently, FP32 functionality has been integrated, which also works on ARMv8 devices.
+  Bolt has almost supported all the ARM-A devices incude ARMv7/ARMv8/ARMv8.2/Mali-GPU.
+FP16/BNN for CPU and FP16 for GPU are highly optimized.
+Bolt also support FP32 on ARMv7/ARMv8/ARMv8.2 devices.

-  Bolt has its own format of model storage, which helps reduce the memory footprint by storing in FP16 and 1-bit representations when possible.
+  Bolt has its own format of model storage, which helps reduce the memory footprint by storing in FP16, INT8 and 1-bit representations when possible.
 We provide model converters for the following formats:

   - caffe
   - onnx
   - tflite

-  For PyTorch and TensorFlow models, please try to convert them to the onnx format first.
+  For PyTorch and TensorFlow models, please try to convert them to the onnx or tflite format first.
 We also had some success in converting these models into customized caffe models.

 - ### Verified Networks

   Bolt has shown its high performance in the inference of common CV and NLP neural networks.
 Some of the representative networks that we have verified are listed below.
 You can find detailed benchmark information in [docs/BENCHMARK.md](docs/BENCHMARK.md).

-  - Squeezenet (full-network int8 quantization)
+  - Squeezenet
-  - Mobilenet v1 - v3
+  - Mobilenet v1, v2, v3
   - Resnet50, [Ghostnet](https://github.com/huawei-noah/ghostnet) (plus FPN detection)
   - Birealnet18 (BNN)
+  - SSD(Resnet)
   - Bert, TinyBert, Albert
   - Neural Machine Translation
+  - Automatic Speech Recognition
+  - Text To Speech

+  For MALI GPU FP16 Support
+  - Squeezenet v1.1
+  - Mobilenet v1, v2, v3
+  - Ghostnet

 - ### Inference Graph Optimizers

-  Apart from the refined acceleration of convolutions and GeMM for the supported data precisions, Bolt has a sophisticated inference graph optimizer.
+  Apart from the refined acceleration of convolutions and GeMM for the supported data precisions, Bolt has a easy use and powerful inference graph optimizer.
 As shown in [model-tools/include](model-tools/include), classic operator fusion is supported.
 Bolt is also equipped with a Memory Reuse Optmizer, which reassigns the space occupied by a feature map as soon as it is no longer needed as input or output.
 Most networks that we tested benefit from a two-third reduction in feature map storage.

 - ### Thread Affinity Setting